TejasShekar/My_Portfolio/README.md

 # My Portfolio
- A simple website where you can read about me, my blogs and my projects.
+ A simple website where you can know a little bit about me, my blogs and my projects.